hetu2344/University-Management-System/README.md

 Also, it is upto the user which database they want to use, either `MySQL` or `Apache Derby`.
 **Note**: To develop this kind of class, it will take few days.
       Once the desired project is completed, I will modify and add comments to code for better understanding.
+# Database
+You have two option to select a database, select only **1** from `MySQL` or `Derby DB`.
+This application is not designed to run *CRUD* operations on both of the databases at the same time.
 # Updates
 Any changes regarding source code will be updated as they are made and can be seen in `updates.md` file.
 # Cloning repository